DrYoshiyahu/Knights-Game/README.md

 ---

-Python written BFS with heuristic for higher levels.
+Python written BFS/A* with heuristic for higher levels.
 Python Version tested: Python 2.7.15+

 Works: